IsaacScheff/phaser-setup-script/README.md

 6. **Sets Up Project Structure**

 7. **Creates Configuration Files**
-   - Generates `webpack.config.js` and `.babelrc` for project configuration.
+   - Generates `webpack.config.js` for project configuration.
+   - Conditionally creates `.babelrc` if not using TypeScript.
+   - Creates `tsconfig.json` if using TypeScript.

-8. **Creates HTML and JavaScript Files**
+8. **Creates HTML and JavaScript/TypeScript Files**

 9. **Initializes Git Repository**
-   - Initializes a new Git repository and makes the first commit.
+   - Initializes a new Git repository and makes the initial commit.

 ## Generated Project Structure